grassroot-software/grassroot_curriculum/foundations/installations/installation_overview.md

 - **Tested** - We've tested our directions with macOS, Ubuntu, and official Ubuntu flavors.
 We did the research so that you can get tools installed with as few issues as possible, getting you to coding sooner.
 Time spent wrestling with your operating system is time taken from learning how to code.
 - **Community Support** - Using the tools we recommend makes it easier for us to help when you run into trouble.
-- **Development Tools Are Built for Linux** - Ruby (on Rails) and Node.js, popular backend technologies covered by The Odin Project and widely used in the larger web development community, are open source projects that explicitly *expect* to run on an open-source (UNIX-based) platform like Linux.
+- **Development Tools Are Built for Linux** - Ruby (on Rails) and Node.js, popular backend technologies covered by The Grassroot Project and widely used in the larger web development community, are open source projects that explicitly *expect* to run on an open-source (UNIX-based) platform like Linux.
 - **Work Like The Pros** - Many developers use a Unix-based operating system.
 - **Performance** - You are worried about installing Linux because your machine is slow/older and has limited space?
 When performance is a priority, Linux is a great choice.
 It uses fewer system resources than Windows and will occupy less hard drive space.